Educational Access for Students with Disabilities

-C - Communication: It is imperative that students with disabilities, faculty members, and LSS communicate on a regular basis.
+C - Communication: It is imperative that students with disabilities, faculty members, and OAA Services communicate on a regular basis.

-C - Confidentiality: All instructors and LSS staff must respect a student's right to confidentiality.
+C - Confidentiality: All instructors and OAA staff must respect a student's right to confidentiality.

-E - Eligibility for Accommodations: LSS is the office designated to determine eligibility for federally mandated academic accommodations and services.
+E - Eligibility for Accommodations: OAA Services is the office designated to determine eligibility for federally mandated academic accommodations and services.

-S - Student Responsibility: Students have a responsibility in ensuring they get the necessary services.
+S - Student Responsibility: Students have a responsibility to ensure they get the necessary services.

-S - Support: Both faculty and LSS work together to support students in their legal right to access an education.
+S - Support: Both faculty and OAA Services work together to support students in their legal right to access an education.